 My honest opinion, is most people often already own great basics, and have a grasp on the pieces and fits that work best for them; the issue is the challenge is to find those pieces amongst the stuff that you “kinda like.”
 I have found that consumers often purchase pieces that “kinda of work” becuase they are a “bargain” and then they have trouble pruging those items due to the fact they spent their hard earned money on those items.
 Truth be told I aim to use the filter of quality over quantity in my shopping.
 I find that quality will last longer than the shock of the price.

-So let's get started on my process of wardrobe purging.
+So let’s get started on my process of wardrobe purging.
 I am to complete a major closet purge twice a year.
 Typically July/August after spring summer, and then again in January/February after fall/winter.
 I aim to keep items I truly love, and that work for me.
 From there I sell items that are not working on Tradesy.
-You can shop my closet from the prior link, and if you are looking to join click here, by signing up thru the link you will receive a $20 shop credit (pending time of signing up, as this post will live past the promotion)
+You can shop my closet from the prior link, and if you are looking to join click here, to sell stuff on your own.

 Set yourself up for success..